Michael J. Heidingsfield

 He successfully completed the 72nd UTSP Academy in December 2001.
 In August 2002, his Army Reserve Unit was activated in support of Operation Enduring Freedom and ordered to report to the 528th Special Operations Support Command Unit.
 Shortly thereafter, he was deployed to Baghdad, Iraq in support of Operation Iraqi Freedom.
 While in Iraq he conducted convoy security operations for Special Operation Units.
 Treviño completed his deployment and returned to the UT Brownsville PD in September 2003.

-Inspector Treviño received his Bachelor’s Degree in Computer Information Systems, has a Master Peace Officer License, and holds several Instructor certifications.
+Senior Inspector Treviño received his Bachelor’s Degree in Computer Information Systems, his Master's Degree in Educational Technology, has a Master Peace Officer License, and holds several Instructor certifications.
 These include a TCLEOSE Firearms Instructor and FLETC Reactive Shooting Instructor.
 He has attended various Law Enforcement and Military training courses throughout his career, which includes the Basic SWAT Operator Course and the DPS Advanced Special Response Team Operator Course.
 He also completed the Precision/Sniper Rifle Operator course, where he received the title of Top Shooter.

 He has been a member of the UT System Rapid Response Team (SRRT) since its inception in 2011.
-While on SRRT, Treviño served in several capacities to include Designated Marksman, Assistant Team Leader, and has recently been appointed as Team Leader of the Rio Grande Valley Squad.
+While on SRRT, Treviño served in several capacities to include Designated Marksman, Team Leader for the UTRGV PD Team, and now serves as the SRRT Assistant Commander.
 He has since been deployed on several occasions in support of SRRT Operations around the State.

-Inspector Treviño became a member of the ODOP team on January 4, 2016, when he accepted the position of Police Inspector and Academy Commander for the UT System Police Academy.
+Senior Inspector Treviño became a member of the ODOP Team on January 4, 2016, when he accepted the position of Police Academy Commander for the UT System Police.

-Inspector Treviño enjoys spending time with his wife Annabel, family, and friends.
-His hobbies include fishing, weightlifting, and time on the firing range.
+He enjoys spending time with his wife Annabel, family, and friends.
+His hobbies include fishing, exercising, and training on the firing range.